realm/realm-dart-samples/flutter_flexible_sync/README.md

 1. Create an account on [cloud.mongodb.com](https://cloud.mongodb.com).
 Follow the instructions: [Register a new Atlas Account](https://www.mongodb.com/docs/atlas/tutorial/create-atlas-account/#register-a-new-service-account).
 1. Create a new app following the instructions here: [Create an App with Atlas App Services UI](https://www.mongodb.com/docs/atlas/app-services/manage-apps/create/create-with-realm-ui).
     For the purpose of this sample you don't need to create an app from a template.
 You can just create an empty application.
 1. Go to the **Authentication** menu in the left panel and make sure the option "Allow users to log in anonymously" under `Authentication providers` tab is ON.
-Save and then click the button in the blue line above - `Review draft & deploy`.
+Save and then click the button `Review draft & deploy`.
 Read [Authentication Providers](https://www.mongodb.com/docs/atlas/app-services/authentication/providers/) for more information about the other authentication types.
 1. Go to the **Device Sync** menu and [Enable Flexible Sync](https://www.mongodb.com/docs/atlas/app-services/sync/configure/enable-sync/#enable-flexible-sync).
     * Don't create a schema.
 Skip it by choosing "No thanks, continue to Sync".
     * Press the "Flexible Sync" button.
 Only Flexible Sync is supported in the Realm Flutter SDK.